Tuition assistance for employees

 If you are a staff member, you may also be eligible for a small scholarship to offset the costs of fees, books, etc. See the Staff Assembly Scholarship webpage.

 Tuition Assistance is generally considered taxable and reportable income.
 The gross amount of the benefit will be divided into three portions, added to the employee’s monthly pay and taxed accordingly.
 This may significantly affect net pay in the applicable months.
 See Tuition Assistance tax schedule, below.
-If an employee is enrolled in a graduate program and his/her manager certifies that the coursework is job-related, non-taxable Tuition Assistance may be available.
-See the Graduate Coursework Certification at the bottom of the page.
+If employees are enrolled in a graduate program and their manager certifies that the coursework is job-related, non-taxable Tuition Assistance may be available.
+See the Tuition Assistance – Graduate Coursework Certification – this form, as well as any questions regarding taxation of the tuition assistance benefit, should be directed to email@example.com.

 Tuition Assistance tax schedule